Mission-KI/LP-EDC-Plugin/README.md

 # EDC - EDP Extension

+> **Note**: This repository contains a work in progress implementation and is not yet intended for production use.

 This documentation describes the EDP plugin, a EDC (Eclipse Dataspace Component) extension for interacting with Enhanced Dataset Profile Service (EDPS) and Data Space Search Engine (Daseen).
 The plugin facilitates creating, managing, and publishing Enhanced Dataset Profiles (EDPs) within a data space ecosystem.

 ## System Architecture Overview